kelvinmburu/kelvin_portfolio/README.md

-# kelvin_portfolio
+# Kelvin_Portfolio
-This is my web portfolio that showcases my projects.
+This is my personal portfolio platform showcasing my skills and projects.